api-platform/docs/core/filters.md

                 'type' => Type::BUILTIN_TYPE_STRING,
                 'required' => false,
                 'description' => 'Filter using a regex.
-This will appear in the OpenApi documentation!', 'openapi' => [
-                    'example' => 'Custom example that will be in the documentation and be the default value of the sandbox', 'allowReserved' => false,// if true, query parameters will be not percent-encoded 'allowEmptyValue' => true,
+This will appear in the OpenApi documentation!', 'example' => 'Custom example that will be in the documentation and be the default value of the sandbox', 'allowReserved' => false,// if true, query parameters will be not percent-encoded 'allowEmptyValue' => true,
                 'explode' => false, // to be true, the type must be Type::BUILTIN_TYPE_ARRAY, ?product=blue,green will be ?product=blue&product=green
-                ],
             ];
         }